-All the workshops that have already taken place are also available in replay for registered participants:
+All workshops that have already taken place are also available in replay for registered participants:

-1) How to make the new circular economy legislation a lever?
+1) How to turn new circular economy legislation into a lever?

 AGEC law and implementation of an EPR (extended producer responsibility) on the ASL sector (sports and leisure articles), unsold textile law, the Fashion Pact dynamic, etc.

 2) Moving away from virgin fossil fuels: what are the technologies and materials of tomorrow?